ningali/Event-Plus/README.md

 # Event Plus
-Analyzed multiple recommendation systems and designed a user-based & content-based algorithm for event recommendation based on users’ profile and saved favorite jobs
+Analyzed multiple recommendation systems and designed a user-based & content-based algorithm for event recommendation based on users’ location and saved favorite events